 - Check your temperature twice daily.
 Keep a log of health symptoms including temperature, presence of cough, or trouble breathing.

-- Campus Health will contact you daily throughout your quarantine or isolation.
+- Campus Health or OCHD will contact you during your quarantine or isolation.

 - Details available at CDC.gov.

-Anyone who has completed quarantine or isolation should consider vaccination.
+Anyone who has completed quarantine or isolation should consider vaccination if they have not been vaccinated already.
 Those who have been fully vaccinated will not be required to quarantine if identified as an asymptomatic close contact.

 If you know someone struggling with COVID-related illness or quarantine, show them kindness.